evgenyneu/Cephalopod/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/Auk
 [carthage]: https://github.com/Carthage/Carthage

-This library allows to fade sounds in and out with AvAudioPlayer.
+This library can help fading sounds in and out with AvAudioPlayer.
 One can set duration and velocity of the fade.
 Velocity can vary from linear to logarithmic.

 <img src='https://github.com/evgenyneu/Cephalopod/raw/master/graphics/cuttlefish.jpg' alt='Juvenile cuttlefish camouflaged against the seafloor' width='382'>